tentakelfabrik/crispy-css/README.md

 There a few Components, some are also provide a Closure to adding additional Styles.

+### align

+Additional Styles for modificators for align text, floating and centering elements.

 ### body

 Styles for Body, including Format for Fonts and Colors.